Lake Ridge, Virginia

 POCs for Specific Activities - Scouting for Food, Christmas Tree Sales, Popcorn Sales

 Discusses Christmas Tree and Popcorn and such activities in general.
 As we have stated on numerous occasions, we understand the value of time to both our boys and their parents; thus we usually do not have to do fundraising projects.
 In general, we would prefer that Scouting time be committed to Scouting activities instead of fundraising.
 However, we do have Scouts who prefer to earn money for their Scouting activities.
-Therefore we made the following decisions.
+Therefore we made the following decisions.o

 Any events designated for participation by Troop 1396 will be for the Troop in general, or for each Scout specifically.

-Troop 1396 will take 10% from all proceeds from any such activities to benefit the troop in general.
+Troop 1396 will take 10% of all proceeds from any such activities to benefit the troop in general.
 Then remaining proceeds will be accounted for in those individual and specific Scout accounts as appropriate to the Scout's participation (a bookkeeping entry within the Troop general treasury).